 Other products with good reviews are Orange Glo and Abbey laminate floor cleaners.
 The Bruce Floor Cleaner for Laminate Floors that is mentioned above is also recommended by users.

-Be careful which cleaners you choose.
+Be careful about which cleaners you choose.
 I love Murphy's Oil for cleaning grease in the kitchen, but don't use it on laminate wood floors.
-It says on the bottle that you can, but after I used it, my floor was a smeared up mess.
+It says on the bottle that you can, but after I used it, my floor was a smeared-up mess.
 Every step I took, I left a footprint.
 You can imagine the mess I had with dogs.
 I needed to redo the entire floor.
 Many of the other cleaners leave the same problem.

 Have you had problems with streaks on your laminate wood floors?

 Have you found a product or method that works well?
 Let us know in the comment section below.